23.01.2026

 11-year loan period; 4 years grace + 7 years repayment (84 monthly installments)

-No collateral, requires 2 guarantors; loan only covers tuition fees
+No collateral, requires 2 guarantors; loan covers only tuition fees

 Yayasan Peneraju